-An RESP stands for Registered Education Savings Program (my article with RESP details) and is a way for parents to invest in their children’s future education.
+An RESP stands for Registered Education Savings Program and is a way for parents to invest in their children’s future education.

 Contributions are after-tax (ie. no tax refund), but the account grows tax-free.
 While withdrawals are taxable (contributions can be withdrawn tax-free), they are taxed in the student’s hands.
 So essentially, providing the student has little income while they are in post-secondary, the withdrawals will face very little tax.